smouli/arcade-interview/README.md

 - Show the product in an appealing, lifestyle context
 - Product variant: {product_details}
 - Bright, attention-grabbing background colors
-- Leave space around the product for text overlays
 - Professional photography style like a high-end retail catalog

 IMPORTANT RULES: